Euroformula Open Championship

 Jack Doohan rolled while Liam Lawson clinched the rookie title with a race win in the 2019 Euroformula Open Championship finale at Monza.

-Doohan, who finish 10th in Race 1, was the unfortunate party when Carlin’s Christian Hahn ran onto the gravel at Lesmo 2 and spun into the side of the Australian’s Double R Racing entry during Race 2.
+Doohan, who finished 10th in Race 1, was the unfortunate party when Carlin’s Christian Hahn ran onto the gravel at Lesmo 2 and spun into the side of the Australian’s Double R Racing entry during Race 2.

 That contact, combined with Doohan’s car digging into the grass, pitched him into a roll before his the Dallara chassis came to rest upright.